39bytes/fuzzy-eqsat/report/main.typ

 the compiler to make many assumptions that do not respect the IEEE standard.

 The approach explored in this paper requires that values in the expression being optimized are known ahead of time, which is highly restrictive.
-Nevertheless, this remains applicable for optimizing neural network inference, as the model parameters are all known after training is complete.
+Nevertheless, we explore its applicability to the task of optimizing neural network inference, as the model parameters are all known after training is complete.

 = Background